Othman-Saleh/Import-Greasemonkey-Scripts/README.md

 Features

     • Shuts down Firefox to ensure no interference during the process.
-    • Deletes the current database (gyreekansoem.sqlite) from the new database path.
+    • Deletes the current database (gyreekansoem.sqlite) from the new machine.
     • Dumps data from the old database and filters out the relevant INSERT statements for the new database.
     • Drops existing indexes and triggers from the new database before importing the data.
     • Imports the filtered data into the new database.